 Peace, Love, and Understanding

 The world is changing.
 History proves that change is good and true, important, but often uncomfortable and sometimes painful.
 Awareness of our own shortcomings, facing our fears, acknowledging our vulnerabilities is hard work.
 As we travel this path, change may not be comfortable for us.
 Change rarely is.
-Even if we see it as positive or necessary.
-Even if we support the cause or are willing to make the necessary sacrifices.
-Even if we are willing to raise our voices and stand tall for our beliefs, change can be a difficult journey.
+Even if we see change as positive or necessary; support the cause or are willing to make the necessary sacrifices, raise our voices and stand tall for our beliefs, change can be a difficult journey.
 We may need help to navigate.
 Help to understand.
 Help to find our way.
 We may need a little more than peace, love, understanding and grace to navigate it all in ways that are positive and productive.
 We may need guidance and definitely an open heart.

 Enter journaling and yoga: a little more inspiration, a little more grace, a little more understanding – a place to breath, write, create and grow can help.
 What I am going to share isn’t just an avenue to find more connection between your creative side and your mind-fullness, between your body and your soul, and between the world and the spirit you need right now to be kind, but a way to grow.
 A way to understand.
 A way to live a more open-hearted, purposeful life.
 In yoga, it is called open to grace.
 In the arts it is called creativity.